Cyanflower/Copy-as-Markdown/README.md

 - ⌨️ **Keyboard Shortcuts**: Quick access via customizable hotkeys
 - 🌍 **i18n Support**: Automatically adapts to your VSCode language settings
 - ⚙️ **Highly Configurable**: Extensive customization options
+- 📂 **Explorer Integration**: Right-click files/folders in Explorer to copy entire contents
+- 🗂️ **Multi-File Support**: Select and copy multiple files or folders at once
+- 🔄 **Recursive Folder Processing**: Automatically processes all text files in folders

 ## Usage

+### Copy Selected Code
 1. Open any code file in VSCode
 2. Select the code snippet you want to copy
 3. Right-click on the selection
 4. Choose "Copy as Markdown" from the context menu
 5. The formatted Markdown content is now in your clipboard

+### Copy Entire Files/Folders
+1. In the Explorer panel, right-click on one or more files/folders
+2. Choose "Copy as Markdown" from the context menu
+3. All selected files will be copied as Markdown code blocks
+4. Folders will be processed recursively, including all text files

 **Alternative methods:**
 - Use keyboard shortcut: `Ctrl+Alt+C` (Windows/Linux) or `Cmd+Shift+C` (macOS)